Get insider access

 3. Best Upper Mid-Range 77-Inch TV

-The best mid-range 77-inch TV is the LG OLED77C3PUA.
+The best mid-range 77-inch TV is the LG OLED77C4PUA.
 It's a fantastic TV with stunning picture quality.
-It's an incredible TV for watching movies in a dark room thanks to its near-infinite contrast ratio, resulting in deep, inky blacks with no distracting blooming around bright objects.
-HDR content looks incredible thanks to its wide color gamut, and it gets bright enough for small highlights to stand out well in HDR content, but they're significantly less bright and colorful than on the Samsung S90C OLED.
-The built-in webOS platform also makes streaming your favorite content easy, and with its very good image processing, it has no issues upscaling lower-resolution content if you watch DVDs, cable boxes, or Blu-rays.
+It's an incredible TV for watching movies in a dark room thanks to its near-infinite contrast ratio, resulting in inky blacks with no distracting blooming around bright objects.
+HDR content looks incredible thanks to its wide color range, and it gets bright enough for small highlights to stand out well in HDR content, but they're less bright and colorful than on the Samsung S90D/S90DD OLED.
 It's also a great choice for wide seating areas as the wide viewing angle makes the image look consistent from the sides, so everyone sees the same image.

-Unfortunately, the C3 is sold for about the same price as the slightly better Samsung.
-While the Samsung TV is brighter and more colorful due to its QD-OLED panel, the LG does have some other advantages.
-It has much better image processing overall, supports Dolby Vision HDR, and passes through advanced DTS audio formats.
-This makes the LG a more interesting TV for home theater fans.
-If you have deep pockets, you could also consider the higher-end LG G3 OLED.
-The G3 is still not quite as colorful as the Samsung, but it's brighter overall, and it comes with a sleek, slim wall mount instead of a stand.
-It's not a great value for most people, but it's one of the best OLEDs on the market.
+Unfortunately, the C4 is sold for about the same price as the slightly better Samsung.
+While the Samsung is brighter and more colorful due to its QD-OLED panel, the LG does have some other advantages.
+It has better image processing overall, supports Dolby Vision HDR, and passes through advanced DTS audio formats.
+This makes the LG an interesting TV for home theater fans.
+Like the S90D, it's also great for gamers with HDMI 2.1 bandwidth, 4k @ 120Hz, VRR, and a nearly instantaneous response time.

 See our review